 Because animal cells lack a cell wall, these cells react at extremely high or low concentrations of solutes relative to the cell.

-When the animal cell is immersed in an isotonic solution, where the concentration of solutes is relatively equal to those with the outside environment, the cell is able to maintain its shape.
+When the animal cell is immersed in an isotonic solution, where the concentration of solutes is relatively equal to those of the outside environment, the cell is able to maintain its shape.
 This is why intravenous fluids administered to patients must be isotonic to the blood to prevent complications.

 If the opposite situation occurs and the animal cell is placed in a hypertonic solution, water concentration in the cell is higher than in the outside environment.
 As water tends to do, it will leave the cell causing it to shrivel, a process called crenation, due to water loss.
 As such, animals must be able to prevent excessive uptake or loss of water and regulate solute concentrations in their body fluids.
 This control of water balance is called osmoregulation.